: How To Negotiate House Price For Buyers

 For example, if the home inspection reveals that the home needs a new roof, you can ask the seller to reduce the cost of the home to be in line with the cost of a new roof.

-It might be difficult to go through the home buying process without a real estate agent, and if you're seriously considering not working with a real estate agent, you might want to rethink your plan.
-Not working with a real estate agent or REALTOR® can put you at a higher risk of paying more for a property than you should.
+It might be difficult to go through the home buying process without a real estate agent, and if you’re seriously considering the possibility of not working with a real estate agent, you might want to rethink your plan.
+Not pairing up with a real estate agent can put you at a higher risk of paying more for a property than you should.

-Real estate agents can help you determine an appropriate initial offer, and they'll have a lot of inside knowledge based on the housing market where you live and the condition of the property.
-REALTORS® and other real estate professionals can also represent you when speaking with the seller or the seller’s agent, and they can advise you when a higher offer is necessary if you’re having to navigate a bidding war.
-Look for the following when you choose the right REALTOR® for you:
+Real estate agents can help you determine an appropriate initial offer, and they’ll have a lot of inside knowledge based on the housing market where you live and the condition of the property.
+REALTORS® and other real estate professionals can also represent you when speaking with the seller’s agent, and they can advise you of when a higher offer is necessary, particularly if you’re having to navigate a bidding war.

 - Knowledge of the area, specific neighborhoods and real estate comps

-- Available to take the buyers on as clients
+- Availability to take buyers on as clients

-- Known ability to negotiate effectively with sellers, especially in a seller’s market
+- A known ability to negotiate effectively with seller’s agents, especially in a seller’s market

-3. Get Sellers To Cover The Closing Costs
+3. Ask Sellers To Cover The Closing Costs

-The average price of closing costs typically ranges from 2% – 6% of the loan amount.
-Closing costs include an origination fee – which is the cost of setting up the mortgage loan – and the cost of getting title insurance on the deed.
+Closing costs typically range from 3% to 6% of the loan amount and include an origination fee – which is the cost of setting up the mortgage loan – and the cost of getting title insurance on the deed.
 You can ask the seller to pay for some or all of these costs when negotiating a home purchase.

-A seller can’t pay more than the total amount of the actual closing costs.
-For example, let's say closing costs will be $3,000 – the seller can’t pay over that amount.
-Learn more through the Closing On Your Home guide.
+A seller can’t pay more than the total amount of the actual closing costs, though.
+For example, if closing costs are$3,000, the seller can’t pay over that amount.

 4. Don’t Hesitate To Ask For Personal Property

 As a buyer, you can negotiate for items in the home, not just discounts on the purchase price.
-For example, you may want to consider asking for the following items:
+For example, you may want to consider asking for:

 - Landscaping tools or equipment